 Historically, there has been limited enforcement of penalties for offences relating to destruction of Aboriginal heritage and those penalties have been, on any view, manifestly too low.
-This is particularly the case when compared to other offences, for example, environmental offences relating to the destruction of wildlife or native vegetation.49
+This is particularly the case when compared to other offences, for example, environmental offences relating to the destruction of wildlife or native vegetation.

 In 2010, the maximum penalties under the National Parks and Wildlife Act 1974 (NSW) ('NPW Act') were increased.
-50 For instance, the maximum penalty under the NPW Act for the offence of 'harming an Aboriginal object' increased from \$11 000 for an individual and \$22 000 for a corporation, to \$55 000 for an individual and \$220 000 for a corporation.
-51 However, in Ausgrid, the NSW Land and Environment Court noted that the maximum penalties for offences concerning the destruction of Aboriginal cultural heritage were considerably lower than comparable offences under various environmental and planning statutes.
-52 In that case, which involved a plea of guilty to the offence of harming an Aboriginal object, Pepper J stated that:
+For instance, the maximum penalty under the NPW Act for the offence of 'harming an Aboriginal object' increased from \$11 000 for an individual and \$22 000 for a corporation, to \$55 000 for an individual and \$220 000 for a corporation.
+However, in Ausgrid, the NSW Land and Environment Court noted that the maximum penalties for offences concerning the destruction of Aboriginal cultural heritage were considerably lower than comparable offences under various environmental and planning statutes.
+In that case, which involved a plea of guilty to the offence of harming an Aboriginal object, Pepper J stated that:

 The maximum penalty for this offence is \$220,000 in the case of a corporation (s 86(2)(b) of the NPWA).
-The maximum magnitude of the penalty reflects the seriousness with which Parliament views the offence of harming Aboriginal objects (Camilleri's Stock Feeds Pty Ltd v Environment Protection Authority (1993) 32 NSWLR 683 at 698 ...).53
+The maximum magnitude of the penalty reflects the seriousness with which Parliament views the offence of harming Aboriginal objects (Camilleri's Stock Feeds Pty Ltd v Environment Protection Authority (1993) 32 NSWLR 683 at 698 ...).

-By contrast, at the time Ausgrid was decided, offences by corporations against the Environmental Planning and Assessment Act 1979 (NSW) attracted a maximum penalty of \$1 100 000.54 Tier 1 offences by corporations against the Protection of the Environment Operations Act 1979 (NSW) ('POEO Act') attracted a maximum penalty of \$2 000 000 for negligent actions 55 and a maximum penalty of \$5 000 000 for wilful actions.56
+By contrast, at the time Ausgrid was decided, offences by corporations against the Environmental Planning and Assessment Act 1979 (NSW) attracted a maximum penalty of \$1 100 000.
+Tier 1 offences by corporations against the Protection of the Environment Operations Act 1979 (NSW) ('POEO Act') attracted a maximum penalty of \$2 000 000 for negligent actions and a maximum penalty of \$5 000 000 for wilful actions.

 Putting aside the low penalties, enforcement by Indigenous peoples of provisions that protect cultural heritage is expensive.
 There is also the potential of adverse costs orders.
-For example, in Anderson v Director-General, Department of Environment and Climate Change,57 one of the reasons given for the NSW Land and Environment Court not departing from the normal costs rule was because 'the Aboriginal community was divided' as to whether the relevant permit and consent should have been granted.58 Additionally, funding constraints
+For example, in Anderson v Director-General, Department of Environment and Climate Change, one of the reasons given for the NSW Land and Environment Court not departing from the normal costs rule

-49 Chief Executive of the Office of Environment and Heritage v Ausgrid (2013) 199 LGERA 1, 15 [46] (Pepper J) ('Ausgrid').
+Chief Executive of the Office of Environment and Heritage v Ausgrid (2013) 199 LGERA 1, 15 [46] (Pepper J) ('Ausgrid').

-50 National Parks and Wildlife Act 1974 (NSW) s 86; National Parks and Wildlife Amendment Act 2010 (NSW) sch 1.
+National Parks and Wildlife Act 1974 (NSW) s 86; National Parks and Wildlife Amendment Act 2010 (NSW) sch 1.

-51 National Parks and Wildlife Act 1974 (NSW) s 86(2).
+National Parks and Wildlife Act 1974 (NSW) s 86(2).

-^{52 (2013) 199} LGERA 1, 15 [46] (Pepper J).
+52 (2013) 199 LGERA 1, 15 [46] (Pepper J).